wave-yoong/hai50154-openwebui/README.md

-# HAI-5014 openwebui demo
+# HAI-5014 Open WebUI demo

-Repo for the openwebui demo in class HAI5014
+Repo for the Open WebUI demo in class HAI5014

 ## Supabase